With a new alumni club and a growing network, Booth graduates are making their mark on a continent full of possibilities.

 Economou isn’t the only one whose Booth education empowered him to start his own business.
 Fellow Johannesburg resident Samantha Pokroy, ’04, leveraged her MBA to break into private equity and then to found Sanari Capital, a South African private equity firm that specializes in founder-run, owner-managed, and family-run businesses.

 “From a very early age, I wanted to do ‘private equity,’ or help grow private companies, even though I didn’t know it had a name,” Pokroy said.
 When she arrived at Booth, she was advised to start off in investment banking.
 Pokroy dutifully complied, landing a full-time job offer—and then she turned it down.
 She couldn’t stop thinking about the ownership element and how important that was to her, in keeping with her family’s own entrepreneurial roots.
-Career Services supported Pokroy in her off-campus job search, and Steve Kaplan, the Neubauer Family Professor of Entrepreneurship and Finance, encouraged and guided Pokroy, introducing her to his industry connections.
+Career Services supported Pokroy in her off-campus job search, and Steven Neil Kaplan, the Neubauer Family Professor of Entrepreneurship and Finance, encouraged and guided Pokroy, introducing her to his industry connections.

 While it was nerve-racking to graduate without a job, Pokroy secured an internship in private equity a month later.
 A few months after that, she landed the private equity job she had long dreamed about.
 In 2013 she pursued her own entrepreneurial ambitions, founding Sanari Capital.
 The firm is focused on the lower mid market in South Africa and incrementally in other African markets.
 The firm has concluded four investments with another two being added to the fold soon.